 Short-term Care: Rehospitalizations

-This datapoint measures the number of rehospitalizations per 1,000 days of short-term resident care.
-Avoiding the hospital during rehabilitation is important to restoring the physical abilities of residents.
+This metric measures the number of times residents are rehospitalized per 1,000 days of short-term resident care.
+Minimizing rehospitalizations during rehabilitation is important to restoring the physical well-being of residents.

 - Hearne Dialysis Center11.94 miles away106 Cedar Street Hearne Texas 77859Dialysis Stations: 12 (979) 279-9632